A sprained ankle vs Chronic Ankle Instability

 Dr. Gates knew there had to be a more impactful way to fix this problem.
 Working with sports surgeons from both the United States and Scotland, Dr. Gates and his colleagues developed the Internal Brace for Ankle Stabilization procedure, an innovative approach to treating Chronic Ankle Instability.
 The procedure is done in addition to a standard ankle repair procedure, allowing for augmentation of the repaired ankle ligaments.
 A heavy band is anchored into the bone upon the repaired native ligament.

 This procedure transforms the patient’s experience by immediately restoring a functional ligament.
 The result?
 Significantly less pain and swelling, which in turn reduces recovery time by 50 percent.
 Patients can return to work and normal life in a matter of days, and athletes can return to their sports in as little as eight weeks after the ligament reconstruction.

 “I have performed over 200 of these procedures,” says Dr. Gates.
 “No one in the region, and very few in the country, have this kind of experience.
 We’re proud to offer better, faster outcomes as the standard for ankle ligament construction at our practice.”

 The Internal Brace procedure also eliminates the need for prolonged casting, crutches and immobility, which is typical in traditional ankle ligament repair.

 Ankle sprains?
 We can help.

-If you are struggling with an ankle injury or repetitive ankle sprains, St. Elizabeth and OrthoCincy can help.
-Call (859) 301-2663 to schedule an appointment with Dr. Gates to discuss if the Internal Brace can help get you back to your active lifestyle.
+If you are struggling with an ankle injury or repetitive ankle sprains, call 859-301-2663 (BONE) to schedule an appointment with our affiliated orthopaedic surgeons at OrthoCincy Orthopaedics and Sports Medicine to discuss if the Internal Brace can help get you back to your active lifestyle.